aidanbx/GraphGurusVault/Garden/Project Solidification 2023-01-31.md

 ## Individual Focuses:
 - Kenny: Text embeddings
 	- Work on getting an OpenAI account working
-	- Analyze the text embeddings - what can we do with them
+	- Analyze the text embeddings - what can we do with them?
-	- What sort of features might be useful for us?
+	- What sort of OpenAI features might be useful for us?
+	- What other projects use embeddings/semantic search?
+How can we use their work?
+(Rather than rewriting it)
 	- Implementing this side of the project
+- Kaanan: Clustering/Visualization
+	- Take embeddings (or )